youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/0_Kotlin Standard Library Cookbook.md

 Chapter 7, Making Asynchronous Programming Great Again, is an in-depth guide to asynchronous programming focusing on the Kotlin coroutines framework and its application in real-life situations.
 The chapter presents how to optimize and advance previous examples by executing parts of their code in the background in a non-blocking way.
 Here, you will also find a practical example of implementing an asynchronous REST client with the Retrofit library and the coroutines framework.

 Chapter 8, Best Practices for the Android, JUnit, and JVM UI Frameworks, covers practical problems specific to the popular frameworks, among which Kotlin is the one used most often.
-In general, it will focus on Android platform-specific aspects and asynchronous UI programming with coroutines, both on Android and JVM frameworks such as JavaFX and Swing.
+In FP.general, it will focus on Android platform-specific aspects and asynchronous UI programming with coroutines, both on Android and JVM frameworks such as JavaFX and Swing.
 It will also help you to write effective unit tests for the JVM platform using the JUnit framework.
 The recipes related to unit testing will also include more advanced topics, such as mocking dependencies with the Mockito Kotlin library and testing asynchronous code based on the coroutines framework.

 Chapter 9, Miscellaneous, presents handy solutions to various problems and issues that Kotlin developers deal with on a daily basis.